chanphatchau/Car-Sale-PowerBI/README.md

 - **Dimension Dealer:** DealerID, DealerName, Region
 - **Dimension Customer:** CustomerID, Gender, AgeBand

 The model uses one-to-many relationships from each dimension to FactSales on surrogate keys.
-The Dimensio Date[DateTable] table is marked as a Date table.
+The Dimension Date[DateTable] table is marked as a Date table.

 ---